Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 Daya River as seen from Stupa

-Gentleman – ‘Do you know in those inscriptions, Ashoka remained silent about the Kalinga war, and also about his powerful adversaries against whom he fought such a relentless war.
-Ashoka chose to omit everything that reminded his brutality and dreadful conduct in that war.’
+Gentleman – ‘Do you know, in those inscriptions, Ashoka remained silent about the Kalinga war, as well as his formidable adversaries against whom he waged such an unyielding war?
+Ashoka opted to exclude any mention of the brutality and terrible actions he exhibited during that conflict.’

 Inscriptions on the Orissan rock edict, Dhauli, near Bhubaneswar, Odisha